rommyth/go-chi-structure-folder/README.md

 # Go Chi Structure Folder

 An example Restaurant Management API that demonstrates a modular folder structure using [Chi](https://github.com/go-chi/chi).
-The `user` module is the reference implementation for adding a feature to the project.
+The currently implemented feature is food creation through the `food` module's `CreateFood` handler.
+Other modules and endpoints remain examples or placeholders unless noted below.

 ## Framework and libraries